 It is no secret that a happy staff is a productive staff.
 A well trained, efficient, and motivated restaurant staff can do wonders for the customer service.
 Contentment of the restaurant staff is not just reflected in the way they behave with their customers, but also in the speed and efficiency of their work.
-Here are some of the tips that you should follow to keep your staff happy and motivated.
+This article will tell you how to increase your restaurant staff efficiency.

 1. Train Your Restaurant Staff

-Before you send out your restaurant staff into the battle ground, it is important to train them properly.
+Before you send out your restaurant staff into the battleground, it is important to train them properly.
 This is true for all the practical reasons as most of the restaurant mishaps happen because of lack of training.
 Even if you have hired an experienced staff member, you still need to train them according to the culture and policies of your restaurant.
 Until you do so, the new hire will not feel like a part of restaurant operations which will shatter his confidence and keep him from performing his best.
-Have a proper Staff Orientation and Training Program for each of your restauarnt employees.
+Have a proper Staff Orientation and Training Program for each of your restaurant employees.
 Learning signature recipes, handling particular equipment, and a certain way of doing things, all come under the training routine, and must not be ignored.

 2. Ensure Good Working Conditions

 Often restaurateurs focus so much on providing top-notch facilities to their customers, they forget to consider the comfort of their employees.
 That is one of the main reasons for a high attrition rate in the industry.
 The job that your restaurant staff performs requires them to be on their toes.
 The rigorous hour and the tedious nature of their job are exhausting.

 3. Have Fixed Shifts And Overtime Policy

 Create fixed shifts for your restaurant staff and ensure that there is rest between the shifts.
 Overworked and tired employees will not deal with your customers right.